srideviparimi/srideviparimi/README.md

 - 👋 Hi, I’m Sridevi Parimi
-- 👀 I’m interested in Web development,Software Engineering
+- 👀 I’m interested in DevOpsEngineer
 - 🌱 I’m currently learning FrontEnd development and Basic Backend development with Python
 - 💞️ I’m looking to collaborate on Frontend applicationsand Python too
-- 📫 How to reach me: srideviparimi266@gmail.com
+- 📫 How to reach me: parimisridevi586@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Love to cook but lazy to eat